 MID CENTURY MEETS BOHO HOLIDAY DECOR

 While there are many holiday traditions we’re mourning this year, we resolved to make the most of it!
 I invite you to slip into something that makes you feel amazing, swipe on your favourite lipstick, bust out your best crystal and pop that bottle you’ve been saving for a special occasion.
-Surviving 2020 is definitely a special occasion — and tonight we celebrate!
+Surviving this pandemic is definitely a special occasion — and tonight we celebrate!

 To commemorate a year unlike any other we’ve experienced in our lifetime, I knew I wanted to make our space feel festive, warm and inviting.
 With all the extra time we’ve spent at home this year, the way we live and work in this space has changed dramatically — and I wanted our 2020 holiday decor to be harmonious with our new lifestyles.
 While we’ve reused the majority of our existing decor from years past, I’ve kept things a lot simpler than in seasons past and gravitated to more neutral tones, natural textures and organic materials.
 This is common theme in 2020 — both in my personal style and in our home!